ObsidianToAnki/Obsidian_to_Anki/README.md

 So, a space between the colon and the first tag, and a space between tags.

-*v1.1 Feature*:
+*v1.1.1 Feature*:

-v1.1 now allows you to specify 'global tags' for a file - these tags will be added to every note in the file.
+v1.1.1 now allows you to specify 'file tags' for a file - these tags will be added to every card in the file.

 To do this:
-Anywhere within the file, format the global tags as follows:
+Anywhere within the file, format the file tags as follows:
-> GLOBAL TAGS
+> FILE TAGS
 > {Tag_list}

 So, for example:
-> GLOBAL TAGS
+> FILE TAGS
 > Maths School Physics

 Like with tag-line formatting, you need a space between tags - however, do not include the "Tags: " prefix.